GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 !>**Make sure this component is well insulated and enclosed.
 You do not want to touch it or let it make contact with anything whilst the machine is on!**

 ?>Refer to the [3.2.1 Component Wiring](#_321-power-delivery) section on wiring to the arduino.
-### 2.1.2 Disable ECO timer
+### 2.1.2 Bypass ECO Board and Disable ECO timer
 !>**SKIP TO 2.1.3 IF YOU DO NOT HAVE AN ECO MACHINE**

 ?>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.
-This requires you to look at the [schematics](#_310-schematics-and-diagrams).
+This requires you to look at the ECO [schematics](#_310-schematics-and-diagrams).

-Prepare the following cable to the below spec:
+Prepare the following cables to the below spec:

-1. Red, 18AWG, 5cm, two male spade ends.
+1. Red, 16/18AWG, 5cm, male spade ends.

+_Length for below two cables is to cover the distance from the back to the front of machine + extra._

+2. Red 16/18AWG, female spade ends.
+3. Black 16/18AWG female spade ends.

-This step is straight forward, with the 18AWG cable, bridge the top and bottom (switch poles 1 & 2) that sit on the left of the brew switch.
+With cable #1, on the brew switch remove switch poles 1 & 2 that sit on the left of the brew switch and bridge.
 This will disable the 20mins timer.
 It does not however completely bypass ECO board.

 ![image](https://user-images.githubusercontent.com/53577819/154989122-6237e1af-62d1-4289-901c-47c69ea3b1b9.jpg ':size=350')

-?>If you plan on going through the GAGGIUINO PCB install, it is recommended to get rid of or completely bypass the ECO PCB by following [this](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) video.
+With cable #2 and #3 remove the L and N line from the back of the machine and connect to power switch poles 2 (LIVE) and 5 (NEUTRAL).

+?>If you're struggling to follow schematics you can follow [this](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) video.
 Steps for physically removing the ECO PCB are not provided as there are other resources on the web on how to do this.

+?>Remember to remove the middle spring from your power switch.

 ### 2.1.3 Thermocouple MAX6675
 Prepare the following cable to the below spec: